bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ispublished: true
 showinlist: true
 publicationdate: 2009-08-01T00:00:00.000+00:00
-lastmodificationdate: 2021-07-31T17:51:00.000+00:00
+lastmodificationdate: 2021-10-19T01:05:00.000+00:00
 slug: Speaking-Engagements
 categories: []

 ---
 Upcoming Talks:

+* **AgileAZ 2021** - 11/11 to 11/12/2021 - "Defining the Business Domain using Event Storming"

-* **NDC Oslo** - 11/29 to 12/3/2021 - "Amazing Algorithms for Solving Problems in Software", "Eliminating Hidden Dangers to your Applications: Patterns for Reliable Systems" & "Genetic Algorithms" (Lightning Talk)
+* **NDC Oslo 2021** - 11/29 to 12/3/2021 - "Amazing Algorithms for Solving Problems in Software", "Eliminating Hidden Dangers to your Applications: Patterns for Reliable Systems" & "Genetic Algorithms" (Lightning Talk)

-**I have restarted speaking in-person on a limited basis.
-If you are interested in having me speak at your event, please contact me.**
+* **CodeMash 2022** - 1/11 to 1/14/2022 - "Design Patterns for Loosely Coupled Applications"

 ***